 This report explores the future of the factory from three different angles: people, production and space.
 ‘The Human Factor(y)’ looks at the growing impact of technology on the workforce, including automation and the diffusion of cyber-physical assistance systems.
 ‘Seamless Design and Production’ focuses on the growing use of big data, insights and smart machines to optimise production processes and enable greater customisation of complex products.
 ‘Resilient and Adaptive Spaces’ focuses on the physical factory, looking at designs that are resilient to environmental risks as well as sustainable in their construction, operation and end of life disassembly.

-This report is a product of collaboration between the Foresight + Research + Innovation and Science & Industry teams at Arup.
+This report is a product of collaboration between the Foresight, Research and Innovation team and the Science and Industry team at Arup.
 It involved a wide range of internal and external experts.